My trip to Calais

 Our rule was simple.
 We had to talk to them about our life, our work, our writing in an attempt to lift their spirits.
 I read one of my poems and my throat tightened with sadness.
 I couldn't even finish it.
 Others played music or entertained them with acting.

 Then each one of us went to find our own people.
 I walked a long way with a newly replaced knee over the rough, dirty, wet ground.
 I shook hands with some and gently put money, donated by friends, in their palms so as not to attract others.
 I met a 13-year-old boy, who had got separated from his father on the way and didn't know if his father was alive or dead.
 He cried as he told me his story.

 We talked and walked with them.
 We jested and joked with them.
 We read poems and we played for them.
 Was it enough?
 Maybe it gave them something different to do for a few hours of their endless days of darkness.

 I thought they didn't need one day’s entertainment, they needed answers from the world.
 Why they are there?
 Who is responsible for this misery?
 Who disturbed their life?
 Who produces the arms, bombs?
 Who benefits?
 Where are those factories based?
 What have these people done to deserve such cruelty, negligence and poverty?

 Shabibi Shah, originally from Kabul in Afghanistan, fled with her two young children over 30 years ago, crossing into Pakistan through the Khyber Pass.
 She wrote the dramatic story of her escape in her book Where do I belong?
 (2001).
 She and her family have lived as refugees in Croydon, south London, since 1984.
 Her new novel is entitled Innocent Deception (2014).
-Since arriving in the UK she has had a long association with Initiatives of Change, including telling her story at a Greencoat Forum.
 She is a member of the Advisory Group of Creators of Peace, UK.